ncan33/STIF-2019/arduino_code/code_for_research_application/README.md

   * Hit the red reset button on the Arduino
   * Cut power supply to the Arduino, then reintroduce it

 Tare before each usage.
-Tare more as needed throughout data collection.
+Tare more if needed throughout data collection.

 ## Measurement Unit
 The measurement unit is user defined, and the default unit is pound-force.